sigasi/sigasi_insights/content/tech/importing-dot-f.md

 include path information in the `.f` file.
 Sigasi Studio will help you resolve the errors.
-The [library mapping can be updated](/manual/libraries/#modifying-the-library-configuration) in the Project view.
+The [library mapping can be updated](/manual/libraries/#modifying-the-library-configuration) in the Projects View.
 Missing include paths may often be fixed using a [quick fix](/manual/eclipse/linting/#quick-fixes).
 With little or no further effort, your project is fully set up.